shbrainard/gbsTools/README.md

  5) debugOut: should the program generate a debug output file with all the reads that failed to be parsed

  An example can be found in default.config

+ Note: these options can be specified on the command line instead, ex CopyBarcodes minQuality=<quality> barcodeFile=<file> etc. You cannot mix and match (specifying some in a config file and others on the command line), however.

 ## CopyBarcodes